Python-Test-Engineer/django-jpn/NOTES.md

 I like to use the metaphor of the upside down computer mouse.
 When we try to use it, it can take while to reverse our apporach.
 It is still the same set of movements - left, right, up and down - but in the opposite way to the way we are used to.

-There are 3 areas concerning this.
+There are 3 areas concerning Agentic AI in my opinion:

 1. Client side creation of endpoints (APIs) rather than server side prebuilt endpoints.
 2. Use of Natural/Human Language, in my case English to create the code.
 3. Autonomy - the LLM directs the flow of the app.

-For the purpose of this talk I will use the term `function` in the mathematical sense of input -> function(input) -> output that can then be passed into another function to give chaining.
+For the purpose of this talk I will use the term `function` in the mathematical sense:

+### input -> function(input) -> output -> function(output) -> output2

+that can then be passed into another function to give chaining.

 The `function` might be a Python function or a class.
-It is for demo purposes code that takes in input and returns output.

 Before we go into some code examples, we will refresh ourselves that a REST API a request is sending a payload of data to a server and then the server returns a response.

 This is a very simple example of a REST API.

 Again, this is to demystify and simplify any libraries we may import for convenience functions.